lfabbri98/JAMK-simulator/README.md

 - **JMAK.py** : file which contains the heart of the program.
 There are all the functions related to nucleation of new domines and growth of existent ones.

+- **data_analysis.py** : contains all the function to analyze output data of the program and to plot data
 ## References

 [1]	L. Fabbri, “Simulazione e analisi della formazione di idruri metallici.”, *Thesis*, 2020.